Ilinden–Preobrazhenie Uprising: Legacy

 During World War II, Macedonian Partisans claimed to be the inheritors of the Ilinden Uprising and the Kruševo Republic.
 Ilinden veteran Panko Brashnarov spoke in the first session of Anti-fascist Assembly for the National Liberation of Macedonia (ASNOM) on August 2, 1944, emotionally declaring a "Second Ilinden" of the Macedonian people, which announced the establishment of the Socialist Republic of Macedonia.
 ASNOM president Metodija Andonov-Čento regarded the session as "the result of a rather long period of blood, battles and superhuman efforts of the Macedonian people, beginning with 1903".
-In the 1940s, the uprising became one of the most potent foundation myths of Macedonian nationalism.
-The day of the Ilinden Uprising's anniversary was proclaimed as an official holiday, known as Day of the Republic.
+In the first session, the day of the Ilinden Uprising's anniversary was proclaimed as an official holiday, known as Day of the Republic.
+As a result, the uprising later became one of the most potent foundation myths of Macedonian nationalism.
+Some of the Macedonian communist leaders, such as Lazar Koliševski, initially questioned the Macedonian national character of the uprising and of the IMRO revolutionaries from that period.
+Per him, the meeting of the communists that took place on Ilinden 1944 had nothing to do with the Ilinden uprising of 1903.
 During the brief entente between Bulgaria and Yugoslavia from 1946 to 1948, Macedonian historians gained access to Sofia's archival materials and published accounts, on whose basis they claimed Ilinden as an early expression of Macedonian adherence to national liberation with ideals of brotherhood and unity.
 In 1948, the former IMRO revolutionaries Pavel Shatev and Panko Brashnarov wrote a statement to the Central Committee of the Communist Party of the Soviet Union on the situation in Yugoslav Macedonia, where they declared themselves against Communist Party of Yugoslavia's policy.
 They insisted that it was a mass practice to neglect everything Bulgarian, even though it was a historical fact the participants in the Ilinden Uprising saw themselves as Bulgarians.
 Afterwards they were persecuted.
 During the Greek Civil War, many of SNOF's leaders adopted noms de guerre, that had been used by participants in the Ilinden Uprising.
 SR Macedonia granted monthly pensions and commemorative medallions (Ilinden spomenica) to Ilinden veterans whose applications were successful.
 However, those who were prosecuted in a court for criminal acts against the people and the state were excluded.
 Extensive historical research was done to nationalize the Ilinden myth, which proved significant in the repelling of territorial and identity claims by the neighboring states.
 This process of nationalization caused tensions with Greece and Bulgaria.